pepesync/dev-docs/blog/2023-05-31-tracking-nft-linea-hal.md

 ---
-title: Tracking NFT Minting on Linea Using Hal Stream
+title: Tracking NFT Minting on PepeSync Using Hal Stream
 description: Learn how to use Hal Stream to access NFT blockchain data
 slug: track-nft-minting-hal-stream
 authors: